axelarnetwork/interchain-governance-orchestrator/docs/deployment.md

 Before we begin, ensure the following steps are complete:

 1. Install the necessary packages using the command: `yarn install`.
-2. Set up the environment variables.
-This can be done by creating a `.env` file based on the provided `.env.example`.
+2. Set up config variables.
+This can be done by creating a `/info/keys.json` file based on the provided `/info/keys.example.json`.

 ## Deployment Steps